octo-technology/OpenTezos/docs/explorer/private-indexer.md

 Let's start by setting up a private network.
 The process is quite difficult as it requires starting and configuring Tezos nodes (please refer to the [Private Blockchain module](/private) for more info).
 Instead, let's choose an easier way by only simulating a private network using _Ganache_, a node module used for tests and simulations of Tezos and Ethereum blockchains. _Ganache_ provides also 10 funded accounts to start.

-// TODO: I changed the paragraph abov to refer to the future Private Blockchain module, and only mention Ganache as a `simulation` of a private network and not a real private network.
+//TODO: I changed the paragraph abov to refer to the future Private Blockchain module, and only mention Ganache as a `simulation` of a private network and not a real private network.
 Please look into it and make sure this is true or not.

 Let's use the _Raffle_ smart contract from the [LIGO module](/ligo/contracts-ligo) and migrate it onto our private network using the _Truffle_ configuration from the [Build a Dapp module](/dapp).